What do rabbits need in their cage? A complete checklist for a comfortable home

 No one wants to toilet near their living area — and rabbits are no exception!
 Make sure you provide your rabbit with a separate place to do their business, like the best rabbit litter box.
 Bigger litter boxes are usually better, so it’s worth looking at kitten litter boxes (like this one on Amazon) if you’ve got a medium-large rabbit.

-Fill this up with shredded paper, hay, straw, or newspaper, and remember to change it regularly.
+Fill this up with one of the best litters for rabbits and remember to change it regularly.
 Want to learn how to clean a rabbit cage?
 This guide can help you.

 Oxbow Enriched Life Corner Small Animal Litter Pan with Removable Shield